My-Finance-Report/yearly_report/README.md

 -> csv support

--> database backups

--> remove an account from manage page if there is no transactions
+-> confirm the db backup is working

 -> dashboard config and ability to save them (query params) --> parse the query params from the url